logzio/logz-docs/_source/user-guide/insights/markers.md

 Configure your system to log a specific message that will serve as your marker's trigger.

-Run a test query in Kibana, and make sure your query returned the expected results.
+Run a test query in OpenSearch Dashboards, and make sure your query returned the expected results.

 ##### Create the marker